 In 1999 Stéphane wants to touch base with his roots and moves to Québec.
 In September 2004 with a 7-piece backup band he gives his first ever concert of originals.

-He meets, Martine Bérube, a legend Manager Promoter of the Québec Music Industry who has worked with world-famous Artists such as Aznavour, Steve Winwood, Naughty By Nature and others.
+In 2005 he meets, Martine Bérube, a legendary Manager Promoter of the Québec/Canadian Music Industry who has worked with world-famous Artists such as Aznavour, Steve Winwood, Naughty By Nature and others.
 In 2006 he performs at Québec’s most prestigious festival, Les Francofolies.

 In October 2007, he releases his first single, “Ca va brasser,” (a French expression meaning, ‘It’s gonna get wild’) from his first and double album, Québecois Mondial : Célébraxion - Réflexion.
 The single hits a #1 while 9 other songs from the album air with no promotion.

-In 2009 Stéphane takes a break and starts traveling to the South West almost every year.
+In 2009 Stéphane takes a break and starts traveling with Martine to the South West almost every year.

 In March of 2015 Malèteau introduces his 'English' music in Southern California in a legendary venue under a different name.

-During the Summer of 2015 Malèteau challenges himself doing a tour playing shows solo.
+During the Summer of 2015 Malèteau challenges himself doing a tour playing solo shows, just guitar and voice.

-In March of 2016 Malèteau performs his 2nd 'English' music show in California.
+In March of 2016 Malèteau performs his 2nd show of 'English' material in California.

-November 2019, Malèteau releases, "Chante Comme Tu Parles," which means 'sing like you talk,' a song about singers not singing in their native accent, specifically refering to 'some' Québec performers who put out records and singles with a Parisien enunciation.
+November 2019, Malèteau releases, "Chante Comme Tu Parles," which means 'sing like you talk,' a song about singers not singing in their native accent, specifically refering to 'some' Québec performers who sing with a Parisien enunciation.
 In his press release for "Chante Comme Tu Parles" Stéphane says, "For all I know Americans don't sing with a British accent.
 I'm North American, I don't pretend to be some sheppard in France with a baguette under my arm."
-The song has a computer retro synth Krafterk type feel and an accoustic guitar which creates a rhythmic trippy sound.
+The song has a computer retro synth à la Krafterk type feel with an accoustic guitar which creates a rhythmic trippy sound.
 He considers it his best song yet.

 In 2020 he releases two singles, "Péché" and "Mon Univers."
 The year 2020 becomes, like for everyone else, a very challenging year for Malèteau.
 He decides then to work on a completely new album with new songs that may be available in 2021.